talhajamal11/EmpiricalFinance/README.md

-# Imperial College London - Emprical Finance
+# Imperial College London - Empirical Finance

 The First [Coursework](IndividualProject/coursework_1) in this module involved running expanding and rolling window regressions to forecast returns out of sample on US and UK Stock Market Indices.